abba23/spotify-adblock/README.md

 # spotify-adblock
 Spotify adblocker for Linux (macOS untested) that works by wrapping `getaddrinfo` and `cef_urlrequest_create`.
-It blocks requests to domains in the allowlist and URLs in the denylist.
+It blocks requests to domains that are not on the allowlist, as well as URLs that are on the denylist.

 ### Notes
 * This does not work with the snap and Flatpak Spotify packages.